-Exclusive: Qatar launches wide-ranging WTO complaint against trade boycott
+Qatar launches wide-ranging WTO complaint against trade boycott

 "Obviously all options are available.
 But we have not raised a consultation request with Egypt yet," he said.

-Qatar is also raising the boycott at a meeting of the U.N.
-International Civil Aviation Organization on Monday, al-Thani said.
+In its WTO case, Qatar would also draw attention to the impact the boycott was having on other WTO members, he added.

-Many trade diplomats say that using national security as a defense risks weakening the WTO by removing a taboo that could enable countries to escape international trade obligations.
+Many trade diplomats say that using national security as a defence risks weakening the WTO by removing a taboo that could enable countries to escape international trade obligations.

-Al-Thani said governments had wide discretion to invoke the national security defense but it had to be subject to oversight.
+Al-Thani said governments had wide discretion to invoke the national security defence but it had to be subject to oversight.

 "If it is self-regulating, that is a danger to the entire multilateral trading system itself.
 And we believe the WTO will take that into consideration."

+Qatar in June asked Montreal-based ICAO to resolve the conflict, using a dispute resolution mechanism in the Chicago Convention, a 1944 treaty that created the agency and set basic rules for international aviation.

+Saudi Arabia, the United Arab Emirates, Egypt and Bahrain said on Sunday they would allow Qatari planes to use air corridors in emergencies.

-Reporting by Tom Miles, additional reporting by Sylvia Westall in Dubai; Editing by Alison Williams and Alister Doyle
+Reporting by Tom Miles; Additional reporting by Sylvia Westall in Dubai and Ali Abdelaty in Cairo,; Editing by Alison Williams and Alister Doyle